Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Effective equations of motion and phenomenology

 and so we can take the initial momentum to be $\mathcal{E}_I = 1$ in numerical solutions, although we will leave this factor in later analytic expressions.
 The parameters $\mu$ and $\nu$ then determine the ``smallness'' of oscillations.
-We note that the equations are invariant under a similar re-scaling of $\mu$ and $\nu$, and so we could equivalently choose to vary $\mathcal{E}_I$; the important thing is to vary one of these quantities, which will determine how ``small'' the oscillations are.
+We note that the equations are invariant under a similar rescaling of $\mu$ and $\nu$, and so we could equivalently choose to vary $\mathcal{E}_I$; the important thing is to vary one of these quantities, which will determine how ``small'' the oscillations are.
 In either case, we have reduced the parameter space to a simple one in which we can vary only $\mu$ and $\nu$.

-For the time-independent EOMs, the solution for each wavevector is in fact identical to that of an ordinary physical pendulum for polymer $\mathcal{A}$.
-While solutions to this equation, and the corresponding one for polymer $\mathcal{E}$ are periodic, due to the nonlinear structure both higher harmonics may be excited and a frequency shift develops.
+For the time-independent equations of motion (EoM), the solution for each wave vector is in fact identical to that of an ordinary physical pendulum for polymer $\mathcal{A}$.
+While solutions to this equation and the corresponding one for polymer $\mathcal{E}$ are periodic, due to the nonlinear structure both higher harmonics may be excited and a frequency shift develops.
 Both of these corrections are of order $\mathcal{O}(\nu^2)$ (or $\mu^2$).
 The frequency shift is not readily found using a standard perturbative approach, where the solution appears to contain a secular, growing term.
-However, this term can be eliminated by also expanding in a small perturbation of the frequency-- this is the essence of the Poincar\'e--Lindstedt method, which we employ here to obtain an approximate analytic solution.
+However, this term can be eliminated by also expanding in a small perturbation of the frequency; this is the essence of the Poincar\'e-Lindstedt method, which we employ here to obtain an approximate analytic solution.

 For polymer $\mathcal{A}$, again fixing the phase so that $\mathcal{A}_I = 0$, the solution we obtain is given by

 while for polymer $\mathcal{E}$ the solution is